` Farming Concrete » Blog Archive » Meet Beryl: Farming Concrete Trainer

 The Heckscher Foundation Children’s Garden

 At the back of the garden, a large shed with a porch allows visiting students from eight neighboring schools and members of a local community center to work on-site, alongside their teachers and NYRP educators.
-In partnership with the Brooklyn Center for the Urban Environment and local New York City schools, NYRP offers a wide variety of educational programs in this green space, including after-school nature tours that explore the garden’s green features and seasonal workshops that instruct schoolchildren on composting, planting, harvesting and cover cropping.
+In partnership with the Brooklyn Center for the Urban Environment and local New York City schools, NYRP offers a wide variety of educational programs in this green space, landscape design services, including after-school nature tours that explore the garden’s green features and seasonal workshops that instruct schoolchildren on composting, planting, harvesting and cover cropping.

 Greene Acres Garden